-Illustration #13: Remote access, denied and destroyed Alex is having a bad 24 hours, so he heads to a local bar with some friends after work.
-Haxor3k continues to monitor Alex's movements: after returning, dejected, to the office and completing the rest of the work day, Alex heads to a local bar to relax.
-Haxor3k follows Alex in, impersonates a server and takes away Alex's empty glass, hoping to extract a fingerprint.
-Using the fingerprint from the glass, it gains access to Alex's phone: unfortunately, it is still in Airplane mode, and there is little actionable content on the phone itself, independent of the firm's network resources.
-Disabling Airplane mode in an attempt to connect to the firm's files, the phone immediately wipes itself.
-Another attack, foiled.
+Illustration #13: Remote access, denied and destroyed

+Alex is having a bad 24 Haxor3k continues to moni-

+hours, so he heads to a local tor Alex's movements: after

+bar with some friends after returning, dejected, to the of-

+work. fice and completing the rest

+of the work day, Alex heads

+to a local bar to relax.

+Haxor3k follows Alex in, im-

+personates a server and

+takes away Alex's empty

+glass, hoping to extract a

+fingerprint.
+Using the fingerprint from the glass, it gains

+access to Alex's phone: unfortunately, it is still in Airplane mode, and there is little actionable content on the

+phone itself, independent of

+the firm's network resources.

+Disabling Airplane mode in

+an attempt to connect to the

+firm's files, the phone immediately wipes itself.
+Another

+attack foiled.

-b.
-Encrypt Transferred Data
+(b) Encrypt Transferred Data